2016 AUTHOR LECTURE SERIES

 Simon’s memoir Boys in the Trees reveals her remarkable life, beginning with her storied childhood as the third daughter of Richard L. Simon, the co-founder of publishing giant Simon & Schuster, to a meteoric career in which she became the first artist in history to win a Grammy Award, an Academy Award and a Golden Globe Award.
 The memoir recalls a childhood enriched by music and culture, but also one shrouded in secrets that would eventually tear her family apart.
 Simon brilliantly captures moments of creative inspiration, the sparks of songs, and the stories behind writing “Anticipation” and “We Have No Secrets” among many others.
 Simon insightfully discusses her relationships, her marriage to James Taylor and her enchantment with Martha's Vineyard.

-WMVY Radio host Barbara Dacey will interview Carly Simon.
+WMVY Radio host Barbara Dacey interviewed Carly Simon.

 Sunday, August 7, 2016